SimonBaron/pubmed-to-bibtex/README.md

 return 20 (default) citations about heatmaps

-    $python pub_to_bibtex.py --s -n 3 heatmaps
+    $python pub_to_bibtex.py --s -n 3 heatmaps are pretty

-return citations for the first 3 entrez search results for the phrase "heatmaps"
+return citations for the first 3 entrez search results for the phrase "heatmaps are pretty".

     $python pub_to_bibtex.py --s -n 3 heatmaps -f mybib.bib

 create or overwrite a file (mybib.bib) containing the first 3 entrez search results for the phrase "heatmaps"

-Search functionality is provided by Entrez esearch, details can be found on their [help page](http://www.ncbi.nlm.nih.gov/books/NBK25499/#chapter4.ESearch)
+Search functionality is provided by Entrez esearch, details can be found on their [help page](http://www.ncbi.nlm.nih.gov/books/NBK25499/#chapter4.ESearch).

 ## Contact